Treatment Offered At

 - Cancer Care at Saddleback Memorial - Laguna Hills

 Chemicals called hormones are produced in glands in the reproductive system, in the ovaries for women and the testicles for men.
-Cancers most commonly treated with hormone therapy are breast and prostate cancers.
+Cancers most commonly treated with hormone therapy are breast and prostate cancer.
 Hormone therapy is a systemic therapy and uses medication to block the production of hormones such as estrogen and testosterone.
 Hormone therapy is commonly combined with surgery and/or radiation therapy.
 Hormone therapy can help reduce the size of tumors before surgery and the spread of cancer after surgery.

 How Hormone Therapy Works